-Timescales for your claim may vary depending on factors such as barristers' availability, the complexity of your claim, the need for additional documents and the other side's approach.
+complexity of your claim, the need for additional documents and the other side's approach.
 However, more straightforward cases will ideally settle within six months of a claim being made.
-If a trial is required, as a guide the courts tend to have a hearing date within two years of a claim being made.
+If a trial is required, as a guide the courts tend to have a hearing date within two

-We may use conditional fee agreements ("no win, no fee" agreements), which mean that you will only pay your barrister's fees if your claim is successful and you receive compensation.
+We use conditional fee agreements ("no win, no fee" agreements), which means that you will only pay your barrister's fees if your claim is successful and you receive compensation.
 Below we provide fee estimates based on how much your claim is for (generally, up to £25,000), and the ranges of current fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).
-If we use conditional fee agreements, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a more complex claim.
-If your claim is successful the other side will also normally reimburse your additional costs (these are likely to be £X, for X).
+Your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a more complex claim.
+The other side will also normally reimburse your additional costs (these are likely to be £X, for X).

 If your claim is unsuccessful, you will not normally pay your barrister's fees, or the other side's legal fees or costs.
-However, you will still need to pay your other costs.
+However, you will still need to pay your costs.
 If you do not already have legal expenses insurance, you may therefore wish to take out an after the event insurance policy to cover these costs.

 Claim - not more than £3,000 Ranges of fees (estimates)

-Meeting with you £X - £X
+Conference with you £X - £X

 Written advice on your claim £X - £X

 Drafting a statement of case £X - £X

 Trial (if required) £X - £X

 Success fee (if payable) % of compensation received

-Claim - more than £3,000, but not more than £9,999
+Claim - more than £3,000, but not more

+than £9,999

-Meeting with you £X - £X
+Conference with you £X - £X

 Written advice on your claim £X - £X

 Drafting a statement of case £X - £X

 Trial (if required) £X - £X

 Success fee (if payable) % of compensation received

-Claim - more than £10,000, but not more than £14,999
+Claim - more than £10,000, but not more

+than £14,999

-Meeting with you £X - £X
+Conference with you £X - £X

 Written advice on your claim £X - £X

 Drafting a statement of case £X - £X

 Trial (if required) £X - £X

 Success fee (if payable) % of compensation received

-Claim - more than £15,000 (generally, no more than £25,000)
+Claim - more than £15,000 (generally, no

+more than £25,000)

-Meeting with you £X - £X
+Conference with you £X - £X

 Written advice on your claim £X - £X

 Drafting a statement of case £X - £X

 Trial (if required) £X - £X

 Success fee (if payable) % of compensation received

 All information is correct as of X, but fees are estimates only.
-For a quotation, please contact the clerks on XX (or e-mail XX).
+For the most accurate fee estimate, please contact the clerks on XX (or e-mail XX).
 Please also contact the clerks if your claim is for more than £25,000.